sulu/sulu/src/Sulu/Bundle/SecurityBundle/Resources/js/containers/Permissions/README.md

-The `Permissions` container is used to display the available context permissions.
+The `Permissions` container is used to display the available context permissions in the given system.